LoganErexson/CSSE374TeamProject/README.md

 - Updated DesignParser to use Visitors

 Milestone 5:
-For milestone 5 new implementations of IPatternDetector will be implemented for the Decorator and Adaptor patterns and checked for in the ClassPrevVisit class in order to ensure correct formatting.
-The only changes that should need to be made will be the declaration of these detectors and a call to their findPattern function.
+For milestone 5 new implementations of IPatternDetector will be implemented for the Decorator and Adaptor patterns and checked for in the PackageModel class.
+The Dectectors update IClassData objects to have pattern data if they are a part of a pattern and then flag that data to be printed when that class is accepted during a
+PackageModel's accept call.

 Manual UML Project Code
 ![alt M5-Manual-UML](https://raw.githubusercontent.com/EruditeEnterprises/CSSE374TeamProject/master/docs/UMLdesignM5.png)

-To use this tool, run DesignParser with arguments in one of the two following formats: uml  #Used for creating .dot files
+To use this tool, run DesignParser with arguments in one of the three following formats: uml  #Used for creating .dot files
 	 #A file chooser will prompt the the user to select the files to include in the diagram
+uml [config_file_path]	#Used for creating specially configured .dot files
+					  	#Config file lists classes to include in the uml diagram generation.
 sd [method_signature] [depth]   #Used for creating .sd files.
 								#"depth" here is optional and will default to 5
 								#<method_signature> is in the format: